This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Heart medicine is given to strengthen or regulate your heartbeat.
+- Heart medicine is given to strengthen your heart or decrease stress on your heart.

-- Diuretics decrease excess fluid.
+- Diuretics remove extra fluid from your body.
 You may urinate more often when you take this medicine.

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.

 - Intake and output of the amount of liquids you are drinking and urinating may need to be tracked.
-Do not flush your urine down the toilet unless caregivers say it is okay.
+Do not flush your urine down the toilet unless healthcare providers say it is okay.

 - Pulse oximetry measures the amount of oxygen in your blood.

 - You may be weighed each day.
-Caregivers compare your weight from day to day to make sure you do not lose or retain too much fluid.
+Healthcare providers compare your weight from day to day to make sure you do not lose or retain too much fluid.

-- An x-ray, CT scan, or MRI scan may be used.
-You may be given contrast dye before a CT or MRI scan to help caregivers see your heart better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, CT scan, or MRI scan may show problems in your heart.
+You may be given contrast liquid to help your heart show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.